 Positive thinking is a term that is important but one that can be over-used and trivialized.
-I am grateful to Rebecca for sharing her story of how much can change in 10 years and how positive thinking can make you cherish your lot in life even if it is not always an easy one.
+I am grateful to Rebecca for sharing her story of how much can change in 10 years and how positive thinking as a mum can make you cherish your lot in life even if it is not always an easy one.

 “If I time travelled back 10 years ago, I would let myself know to hold on in there, life gets better.
 You see 10 years ago I was in an abusive relationship, and was about to be pregnant with my daughter.
 I was also battling an eating disorder and depression.
 I was drowning and I couldn’t see getting out of any of it without dying.